BILL CANNAN & COMPANY DESIGN CONSULTANTS

 Retained in 1978 by the architectural firm of Skidmore, Owings and Merrill (SOM) to design and develop all way-finding elements and their application to 2 separate airport terminals at King Abdul-Aziz International Airport in Jeddah, Saudi Arabia.
+The Main Terminal handled all commercial air traffic to Jeddah, the gateway to Mecca.

 A second terminal, the open-air Hajj Terminal was built specifically to handle all traffic for Hajji pilgrims making their 6 day journey to Mecca.
 In total, this facility processes 3 to 4 million passengers once a year.
 The varied nature of this worldwide group (over 150 countries) led to the use of pictograms as a major communicator rather than a reliance on text only.

-The Main Terminal with tree sculpture.
+The Main Terminal with tree structure

-The Hajj Terminal with pictograms.
+The Hajj Terminal with pictograms

 The Arabic Influence